mantidproject/documents/Design/InstrumentFetching.md

     2. If the file in master has a sha that is different from the local version (installed or cache), add to the list to download
     3. If the file in master has the same sha as the local version in install area or cache area, do nothing
  5. Go through the list to download and get the files

+This whole process of updating instrument files should have lots of logging to help diagnose issues when they arrise.